-Scoring Easter Maximum and Minimum Scores S coring Factor TH RRH PSH 10 Documentation of Referral/ Enrollment Process (up to 8 pts) Does the project have policies and procedures for accepting and enrolling referrals from CES?
+Scoring Factor Maximum and Minimum Scores TH RRH PSH 10 Promoting Racial Equity (up to 6 points) Has the project provider identified any barriers to participation faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has or will take steps to eliminate identified barriers?
+Project has taken steps to identify whether there are barriers = 3 points Project has taken steps to address identified barriers or, if no barriers have been identified, to ensure the project promotes racial equity = 3 points Project has not taken any steps to identify or address barriers = 0 points 11 Documentation of Referral/ Enrollment Process (up to 6 pts) Does the project have policies and procedures for accepting and enrolling referrals from CES?
 Does the project have clear protocols for why referrals may be denied and for what reason?
 Does the project have these policies and procedures documented in project manual or other project documentation?
-Project has policies and procedures documented, including protocols for why referrals may be denied = 8 points Project has policies and procedures documented = 5 points Project does not have policies and procedures documented = 0 points 11 Grants Monitoring/ Compliance (up to 8 pts) b) Project had sufficiency c) Project serves policies/proced Project had sufficient LOCCS drawdown frequency for executed contracts (at least quarterly)= 2 points 12 Cost Effectiveness for PH exits or PSH units (up to 7 points) for project Cost per exit to perr nent housing is reasonable ct type = 7 points rmanent housing is not project type = 3 points Cost per unit served is reasonable for project cost per unit served is not reasonable for project type = 3 points 13 Policy Priorities (up to 13 points) Not Applicable Rapid Re-Housing = 12 points Permanent Supportive Housing = 13 points M aximum Score 100 100 100
+Project has policies and procedures documented, including protocols for why referrals may be denied = 6 points Project has policies and procedures documented = 3 points Project does not have policies and procedures documented = 0 points 12 Grants Monitoring/ Compliance (up to 4 pts) a) Project submitted APR on time= 1 point If not = 0 points b) Project had sufficient LOCCS drawdown frequency for executed contracts (at least quarterly) = 1 point If not = 0 points c) Project did not return funds to HUD = 2 point If returned funds = 0 points d) Project serves CoC-eligible participants (as demonstrated in written policies/procedures on eligibility, screening and admission) = 1 point If not = 0 points e) Serious unresolved compliance finding from HUD would result in up to 8 points subtracted from project's score 13 Cost Effectiveness for PH exits or PSH units (up to 7 points) for project Cost per exit to perr ent housing is reasonable t type = 7 points manent housing is not project type = 3 points Cost per unit served is reasonable for project type = 7 points Cost per unit served is not reasonable for project type = 3points

+Cooring Factor Maximum and Minimum Scores

+3 coring Factor TH RRH PSH

+14 Policy Priorities (up to 13 points) Not Applicable Rapid Re-Housing = 12 points Permanent Supportive Housing = 13 points

+Maximum Score 100 100 100